How to Install and Setup Apache Tomcat 8 on an Oracle Linux 8

 9. Create a Tomcat Administrative User

-See also How to Block Specific IP Addresses or user-agents in Nginx Web Server
+See also How to Setup Nginx as Web Server on CentOS 7

 a.
 Open the tomcat-users.xml file located in the conf directory of your Tomcat installation: